briandorsey/wavref/README.md

 DRAFT: WAV Reference Book.

-An attempt to collect WAV file format specifications in one place.
+An attempt to collect WAV file format specification data in one place.
 Primarily focused on metadata specs, but eventually hope it will be comprehensive resource.